Tightlining eyeliner makeup

 Diseases that can cause MGD

-Rosacea, Sjogren’s Syndrome, Lupus and Rheumatoid Arthritis and other autoimmune diseases can increase the risk for Meibomian gland dysfunction.
+Rosacea, Sjogren’s Syndrome, Lupus, rheumatoid Arthritis, and other autoimmune diseases can increase the risk of meibomian gland dysfunction.

 References